xuebingwu/tfams/README.md

 Proteome: The amino acid sequences for all proteins in fasta format.
 Used by MaxQuant and can be downloaded from UniProt: https://www.uniprot.org/proteomes/ or GENCODE: https://www.gencodegenes.org/

-Transcriptome: The coding sequence (CDS only, no UTRs) of all mRNAs in fasta format.
-Can be downloaded from ENSEMBL: http://ftp.ensembl.org/pub/release-103/fasta/
+Transcriptome: For substution or frameshift detection the transcriptome is the coding sequence (CDS only, no UTRs) of all mRNAs in fasta format.
+Can be downloaded from ENSEMBL: http://ftp.ensembl.org/pub/release-103/fasta/.
+For others see details below.

 To setup the default paths to the proteome and transcriptome, edit the following line at the beginning of the script ```substitution.py```: